dylanhmorris/labtea/README.md

 #### Installing dependencies

-The python scripts provided here use modules not provided with most python distributions that are freely available from PyPI, the Python Package index.
+The python scripts provided here require certain modules available from PyPI, the Python Package index.
 If you have the python3 package manager ``pip3`` installed, these requirements can be installed from the macOS or Unix command line by running ``make install`` from within the ``labtea`` directory.
 Alternatively (and on Windows machines), you can run ``pip3 install -r requirements.txt``.
 If you do not have ``python3``, you can try ``pip install -r requirements.txt``, but note that the program has not been tested for use with ``python 2.xx``

 #### Provided scripts